-Problem Solution When I tap the buttons or screen icons, my companion activates the wrong feature.
+Problem Solution When I tap the buttons or screen icons, it activates the wrong feature.
 Calibrate the screen.
 See "Digitizer preferences" in Chapter 7.
 When I tap the Menu icon , nothing happens.
 Not all applications or screens have menus.
 Try changing to a different application.

-I cannot get my companion to recognize my handwriting.
-For your companion to recognize handwriting input with the stylus, you need to use Graffiti® writing.
-See "Using Graffiti writing to enter data" in Chapter 2.
-Make the Graffiti character strokes in the Graffiti writing area, not on the display part of the screen.
-Write Graffiti strokes for letters in the left-hand side, and the strokes for numbers in the right-hand side of the Graffiti writing area.
-Make sure that Graffiti is not shifted into extended or punctuation modes.
-See "Using Graffiti writing to enter data" in Chapter 2.
-See "Graffiti tips" in Chapter 2 for tips on increasing your accuracy when you write Graffiti characters.
+I can't get my PC companion to recognize my handwriting.

+- For your PC companion to recognize hand-writing input with the stylus, you need to use Graffiti® writing.
+See "Using Graffiti writing to enter data" in Chapter 2. - Make the Graffiti character strokes in the Graffiti writing area, not on the display part of the screen. - Write Graffiti strokes for letters in the left-hand side, and the strokes for numbers in the right-hand side of the Graffiti writing area. - Make sure that Graffiti is not shifted into extended or punctuation modes.
+See "Using Graffiti writing to enter data" in Chapter 2. - See "Graffiti tips" in Chapter 2 for tips on increasing your accuracy when you write Graffiti characters.